fahertym/icn-covm/docs/persistent_storage_plan.md

-# Persistent Storage Implementation Plan for ICN-COVM
+# Persistent Storage Implementation for ICN-COVM

 ## Overview

-This document outlines the implementation plan for adding persistent storage capabilities to the ICN Cooperative Virtual Machine (ICN-COVM).
-Persistent storage is a foundational feature that will enable governance systems to maintain state across program executions, track historical decisions, and build more complex cooperative applications.
+This document describes the implementation of persistent storage capabilities in the ICN Cooperative Virtual Machine (ICN-COVM).
+Persistent storage is a foundational feature that enables governance systems to maintain state across program executions, track historical decisions, and build more complex cooperative applications.

 ## Design Goals

-1. **Consistency**: Storage operations should be atomic and transactional
+1. **Consistency**: Storage operations are atomic and transactional
 2. **Namespacing**: Clear separation of concerns through hierarchical namespaces
 3. **Simplicity**: Straightforward API that mirrors existing memory operations
 4. **Performance**: Efficient read/write operations with reasonable caching